Community Centre 55

 The BMW group was started at the beginning of 2015, by me to address a need in the east end of Toronto for a support group for those confronting mental health challenges.
 I found that, when I needed support when battling depression, there was no place to turn to in order to exchange ideas about treatment and seek support with other people travelling on the same path.
 I describe my challenges with the mental health support system in this video for CAMH’s Portico network.
 As such, once I started to feel better, and being inspired by Clara Hughes, I decided that as a natural “organizer” I could use my skills to organize a peer-to-peer support group.
 Within this group we have a very able facilitator who has experience leading peer-to-peer groups in the mental health field.
 And, at the last meeting of each month (the group meets every Tuesday evening from 7-8pm at Community Centre 55), I have arranged to sometimes get a guest speaker in to provide extra information to the group.
 You can get more information about the group at our website: www.BeachesMentalWellness.com, or on our Facebook page: https://www.facebook.com/groups/1547433965504770/

 Beach Metro Community News

 This local community newspaper has been operating continuously since 1972, and provides excellent coverage of local events in the Beach community of Toronto.
 In 2015, I was asked to stand for election to their board of directors, and was elected as the secretary.
+During my tenure we reviewed and updated the constitution of the paper, which was an extensive process.
 For more information, and to view the paper’s on-line presence go to: www.beachmetro.com

 I am the President of the local riding association for a major Canadian federal political party.
 I have found the work to be quite fun, and there are great people who make the organization fantastic.
 I have learned a lot about getting a consensus on issues, leading meetings of people, and about reaching out to diverse groups of people.